 - soy products

-There are also supplements that contain tryptophan.
+Some supplements also contain tryptophan.

 Consuming these foods can increase the amount of tryptophan in the body.
-Research in animals suggests that increasing tryptophan may influence serotonin levels in the brain.

 Exposure to bright light may also affect serotonin levels.

-Seasonal affective disorder (SAD) is a type of depression in which the symptoms correlate with the seasons.
+Seasonal affective disorder (SAD) is a type of depression in which symptoms correlate with the seasons.
 People with this condition may experience depressive symptoms during the winter when there is less sunlight.

-Serotonin syndrome can cause symptoms that include:
+Serotonin syndrome can cause symptoms such as: